Taitava/obsidian-shellcommands-documentation/Output handling/Output channels.md

  ![[Settings-main-output-tab.png]]

   ### Status bar
  Outputs text to the bottom of the Obsidian window.
 The last line of the output is visible permanently.
-If the output contains multiple lines, you can hover the status bar with mouse to see all of the outputted lines.
+If the output contains multiple lines, you can hover the status bar with mouse to see all the outputted lines.

  **Good for:** Output that is wanted to be easily visible for a longer time, and that usually needs just one line.